-The Musée Archéologique Thomas-Dobrée is currently closed for renovations and is expected to reopen in 2021.
-The gardens of the palace remain open to the public year-round from 8am until 6:30pm (and until 7:30pm in July and August).
+Note: The Musée Thomas Dobrée is currently closed for renovations and is expected to reopen in 2023.
+The museum continues to host temporary expositions, and the gardens of the palace remain open to the public year-round from 8am until 6:30pm (and until 7:30pm in July and August).

 Address: 18 Rue Voltaire, Nantes